 Use a meat thermometer for best results.

-Try different spice blends—bbq, honey, or soy-ginger glazes work well.
+Try different spice blendsโbbq, honey, or soy-ginger glazes work well.

 Good with rice, potatoes, salad, or roasted vegetables.

 Leftovers keep for up to 3 days in the fridge.
-Reheat in oven or microwave.
+Reheat in oven or microwave. - Common Variations

 Glazed: Brush with honey or maple syrup before baking.